RCIRODERICK CONSULTINGTalk to an engineer

 Three things Babel is explicitly not.

 It is not a replacement for hand-craft.
-Some of the most interesting languages in the corpus — Malbolge, Piet, Velato, Folders, Vigil — depend on creative leaps that no parameter schema can capture.
-Malbolge’s instruction-effect-dependent-on-memory-address mechanism is not a value of any reasonable parameter; it is an idea.
-Babel is for the languages that are parameter-driven (which, per the corpus, is most of them), and it is meant to free up author energy for the ideas that aren’t.
+Some of the most interesting languages in the corpus, including Malbolge, Piet, Velato, Folders, and Vigil, depend on creative leaps that no parameter schema can capture.
+Malbolge’s mechanism, where the instruction effect depends on the memory address, is not a value of any reasonable parameter.
+It is an idea.
+Babel is for the languages that are parameter-driven, which, per the corpus, is most of them, and it is meant to free up author energy for the ideas that aren’t.

 10. What comes next